velartrill/velartrill.github.io/orig/kestrel.md

 "Torturing him," I growl, "because he wouldn't give them the answers she wanted."

 "Do you know the worst thing, Egret?"
 I ask, turning away.
-"The worst thing is I can't write this off as some sheltered idiot noble ruining lives and bodies as she flails around, incapable of knowing better."
+"The worst thing is I can't write this off as some sheltered idiot noble ruining lives and bodies as she flails about, incapable of knowing better."
 I take one last draw from my dying cigarette, the cooling touch of the şen recoiling from the tight, burning knot of anger in my soul like tapwater from a floe of lava.
 "You know exactly what you've done to that man."

 "Yes," she says quietly.
 I close my eyes for a moment, taking a deep breath of clean air, then turn on my heel and knock her to the floor with a full-force punch to the gut.

-Daisy's eyes widen and she puts her hands to her mouth, but she doesn't move or scream.
+Daisy's eyes widen and she puts her hands to her mouth, but she doesn't move or cry out.
 Egret groans quietly on the floor, clutching her stomach.
 Her brow is bleeding where it caught the edge of her desk.
 I toss the smoldering cig into her overflowing ashtray as the ISB bursts into the room, guns raised.

 "Hands on your head!"
 Peregrine bellows.
 "Hands on your fucking head, you *lunatic!* Get away from the President—"

 She falters.
 Egret, with difficulty, is clambering unsteadily to her feet, and as she does, she steps between me and the furious agent.

 "If you so much as injure this woman," Egret says, voice betraying only exhaustion, "I won't bother waiting for the courts or the Senate.
 I will put a bullet in your head myself.
-And I hope you understand, Peregrine, *what a mercy that would be.*" She clasps her hands behind her back, suddenly regal and radiant in her brilliant white gown. "*Leave us.*"
+And I hope you understand, Peregrine, *what a mercy that would be.*" She clasps her hands behind her back, suddenly regal and radiant in her brilliant white gown, and in the voice of a weary queen she commands, "*Leave us.*"

 Peregrine's mouth drops open and works for a moment, plainly trying to figure out *something* to say that will keep her boss alive without costing her her cushy job, before eventually giving up and motioning Egret's bodyguards to follow her out of the room.
 All glare at me as they leave.
 I barely spare them a glance.